Homemade Taco Sauce

 - Salt and pepper to taste

 Combine all the ingredients in a small bowl.
 Let set for at least 30 minutes to allow flavors to blend.
-(Store in the refrigerator after 2 hours.)
+(Can be prepared several days ahead and refrigerated.)
 Taste for seasoning and adjust as needed.
 Serve with tacos or add to Mexican-style dips and salads.